https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Key player

 Raul Jimenez remains Mexico’s most experienced attacking threat and was on target against South Africa, heading home from a fine cross in the second half.
-The Fulham striker is expected to play a much larger role than he managed at previous World Cups, and he has started on a bright note with his first ever goal in the competition's history.
+The Fulham striker is expected to play a much larger role than he managed at previous World Cups, and he started on a bright note with his first ever goal in the competition's history.

 South Korea